 - Painting is a very difficult thing.
 It absorbs the whole man, body and soul – thus I have passed blindly many things which belong to the real and political life.
 I assume, though, that there are two worlds: the world of spiritual life and the world of political reality.
 Both are manifestations of life which may sometimes coincide but are very different in principle.
 I must leave it to you (the audience, fh) to decide which is the more important.

-- What is important to me in my work is the identity that is hidden behind so-called reality.
-I search for a bridge from the given present tot the invisible, rather as a famous cabalist once said, ‘If you wish to grasp the invisible, penetrate as deeply as possible into the visible’.
+– What is important to me in my work is the identity that is hidden behind so-called reality.
+I search for a bridge from the given present to the invisible, rather as a famous cabalist once said, ‘If you wish to grasp the invisible, penetrate as deeply as possible into the visible’.

 - My aim is always to get hold of the magic of reality and to transfer this reality in painting – to make the invisible visible through reality… …What helps me most in this task is the penetration of space.
 Height, width and depth are the three phenomena which I must transfer into one plane to form the abstract surface of the picture, and thus to protect myself from the infinity of space.
 My figures come and go, suggested by fortune or misfortune.
 I try to fix them divested of their apparent accidental quality.